zmcddn/coding-interview-guide/README.md

 - Last but not least, once you have the solution, make sure to walk through your code with an test case.
     - Believe it or not, a lot people cannot debug their own code!
     - Doing so will also show a sign that you review your code first before pushing it out, which is something you should do on your daily job

+### Why you should use a template for the algorithm and data structures

+Should you use templates?
+Many people have asked this question, and the answer is always YES.

+Here are the reasons:

+- Interview is a stress process and time restricted, remember its time restricted, so knowing the template will enable you to focus on solving the problem and communicating with the interviewer about your thinking process
+- Some the algorithms may look easy, but really difficult to implement correct due to the various boundary/edge cases (such as binary search), so knowing a template will enable you to write some bug-free code more easily
+- Templates are summarized from solving many problems, so it's easier and more efficient to learn from the templates
+- It is also easier to pick up and get prepared for interview if you haven't had one for more than a year when you have some templates
+- Some algorithms are difficult to implement, or at least to implement nicely.
+Having a good template will make your code looks much better
+- Templates are the main reason for this repo :)

+### What should I do if I lost confident when practicing leetcode

+I know it can be super frustrating when you first started on the algorithm and data structure problems.

+I've been there and I know how it feels.

+Here is the things you must know:

+- Any algorithms with names, they are not meant to be figured out by yourself easily.
+Check out those algorithms on wiki, you can see the history.
+This is why we need the template, and why we need to study for them.
+- Think of the algorithms and data structures as a math course, and the interview to be a final exam.
+You need to learn the formula (i.e. each algorithm and data structure) one by one, and interview is just a way to test some of them.
+It is totally fine not to know all of them at first, what's important is to learn them step by step
+- Build your confidence step by step
+    - this is why you need to solve problems based on TAGs, and solve them from easy to hard
+    - know a template, so you can start programming at least
+- You are not alone, we all feel the same, so don't worry, just keep working!

+You should also refer to other QA questions for more details.

+### I still can't solve new problems even if I finished x number of problems on LeetCode

+This can be a common thing, and it means you weren't using Leetcode very effectively and efficiently.

+Basically you should refer to other QA questions for more details.

+Here is a short summary:

+- Make notes on the problem you solved, and revisit them later
+- Its ok to work on the same problem multiple times in different time, practice makes perfect after all
+- AGAIN, solve problems by tags, so you can master one type at a time
+- Start with templates, and go beyond the templates so you can solve slightly varied problems but in the same category
+- Once you are familiar with the basic algorithms and data structures, medium and hard problems and just combination of two or three algorithms/data structures

 ### How to get your FIRST job!
 (How to become more competitive among the candidates)